MADD Canada’s school programs bring high-energy drug and alcohol awareness and risk reduction messaging to the world of education.

 Youth and school programming have been a key component of MADD Canada’s youth services, education and awareness initiatives since 1994.
 The programs are designed to communicate directly with young people on their level and in their language, and encourage them to take a closer look at their values and perceptions.
 Need more information?
 Try the FAQ.

 MADD Canada’s School Programs

-No Tomorrow, MADD Canada’s 2018-2019 School Assembly Program is a powerful dramatization about the tragic consequences of impaired driving.
+Over the Edge, MADD Canada’s 2019-2020 School Assembly Program is a powerful dramatization about the tragic consequences of impaired driving.
 The video ends with testimonials from real-life victims who share their heartbreaking stories with the audience.
 MADD Canada’s School Assembly Program targets students in grades 7 through 12.

 “Just an excellent and engaging program.
 The students really enjoyed it with so much active participation.
 Very interactive and state of the art technology got the students very excited and eager to learn.
 The questions were fabulous and very informative.
 Very good, detailed instruction from Harrison.
 He did a great job with the students.
 Students LOVED the real life experience using the VR goggles.
 Would highly recommend to any Grade 4-6 class.
 Thanks!”
 Weston Nesbitt, Forestview Public School (Niagara Falls) “The presentation was highly interactive and engaging for my students.
 The Virtual Reality experience, and sharing of story of those affected by impaired drivers was impactful.
 I am confident that this experience will shape my students positive and healthy decision making going forward in their lives.”
 V. Armstrong, Oscar Petersen Public School (Mississauga).

 By clicking the link for Smart Wheels above, you can learn more about this proven-effective program for your school.